June is National PTSD Awareness Month

-Nationwide, approximately 8 million Americans suffer from Post-Traumatic Stress Disorder (PTSD).
+Post-Traumatic Stress Disorder (PTSD) impacts approximately 8 million Americans nationwide.
 This mental health condition can be triggered by experiencing or witnessing a traumatic event or experience, and PTSD impacts thousands of veterans of all generations.
 In recognition of this condition, June has been named PTSD Awareness Month.

 PTSD can develop at any age, and what happens after a traumatic event can also affect the onset of PTSD.
+Common symptoms typically fall into one of four categories, according to the APA.
+These symptoms include intrusive thoughts, avoidance, changes in cognition and mood, and changes in arousal and reactivity.
 Stress can make PTSD symptoms more likely, while receiving social support can make symptoms less likely.
 Knowing what resources are available and how to obtain them is critical to successfully cope with these issues.

 PTSD Treatment Options and Resources

 PTSD can be treated.
 The VA can offer advice on picking a therapist and provide a veteran or a loved one with a list of veteran-specific programs and strategies to cope.
 The VA also provides resources for families and friends of veterans on how to help those facing PTSD.
 Additional resources are available at https://www.ptsd.va.gov.

 The National Center for PTSD is available to help veterans experiencing a crisis, including flashbacks, high anxiety, reoccurring thoughts of the event, and suicidal thoughts.
 These resources include the National Suicide Prevention Lifeline (1-800-273-8255) and the Veterans Crisis Line (1-800-273-8255 and press 1 or text 838255).